-The loss on disposal of non-current assets of £2.292m relates mainly to assets previously valued at depreciated replacement cost and assets sold for regeneration.
-The accounting entries require this 'loss' to be charged to Other Operating Expenditure within the Comprehensive Income and Expenditure Account and then this 'charge' is reversed out in the Movement in Reserves Statement, so that it does not have any impact on the council tax payer.
+The gain on disposal of non-current assets of £3.388m relates mainly to assets previously valued at depreciated replacement cost and assets sold for regeneration.
+The accounting entries require this 'gain' to be credited to Other Operating Expenditure within the Comprehensive Income and Expenditure Account and then this is reversed out in the Movement in Reserves Statement, so that it does not have any impact on the council tax payer.

-The following assets have been transferred at a loss/(gain) during 2019/2020:
+The following assets have been transferred at a (gain) / loss during 2020/2021: